 A MOSFET is a type of transistor we can use as a digital switch.

-The name stands for Metal Oxide Silicon Field Effect Transistor.
+The name stands for Metal Oxide Semiconductor Field Effect Transistor.

 The first MOSFET was made in 1959 by Mohamed M. Atalla & Dawon Kahng.